 The Global Investor Program in Singapore, also known as the GIP scheme, is a very popular choice among foreign migrants who wish get their Singapore PR application status approval.
-Here is more information on this GIP scheme and whom are eligible to apply for GIP.
+Here is more information on this GIP scheme and whom are eligible to apply for GIP Singapore.

-The Global Investor Programme GIP was introduced by national government authority – the Ministry Of Manpower (MOM) in conjunction with the Singapore Economic Development Board (EDB) for migrants interested to be investing in eligible businesses or GIP approved funds as a way to an eventual approved Singapore permanent residence.
-Over the years, the requirements for Global Investor Programme GIP you need have changed, and the following is the most updated assessment criteria required as of 2020 for a GIP application.
+The Global Investor Programme GIP scheme was introduced by national government authority – the Ministry Of Manpower (MOM) in conjunction with the Singapore Economic Development Board (EDB) for migrants interested to be investing in eligible businesses or an approved GIP fund as a way to an eventual approved Singapore permanent residence.
+Over the years, the requirements for Global Investor Programme GIP scheme by Economic Development Board (EDB) changed, and the following is the most updated assessment criteria required as of 2020 for a GIP application.

-Under this option A, there are additional steps in the process:
+Under this option A, there are additional steps in the process for the investor:

-- To submit a detailed 5 years business or investment plan with projected employment in Singapore, expenditure and financial projections for the company.
+- To submit a detailed 5 years business or investment plan with projected employment in Singapore based companies, expenditure and financial projections turnover for the company.
 This will be assessed based on its feasibility, your role, the activities and creation of local jobs

 - Investors to have at least 30% shareholding in the company and be part of the management team